-There are many different classifications of periodontal disease.
+There are many different classifications of periodontal gum disease.
 Gingivitis is the mildest form and can be reversed through professional treatment and proper oral maintenance.
 Aggressive periodontitis is characterized by rapid attachment loss and bone destruction.
-Chronic periodontitis results in inflammation between the supporting tissues and the teeth and is characterized by pocket formation.
+Chronic periodontitis results in inflammation of the gums between the supporting tissues and the teeth and is characterized by periodontal pocket formation.

-If untreated, bacteria and the resulting inflammation from the mouth can spread through the body and lead to serious conditions such as heart disease, diabetes, and respiratory disease.
+If untreated, bacteria and the resulting inflammation from the mouth can cause risk factors including spreading through the body and leading to serious conditions such as heart disease, diabetes, and respiratory disease.